markstanford/angular-mfe-monorepo/README.md

 })
 ```

-- When dynamically loading components (with no modules), any dependencies need to be included in the module where the component is declared (otherwise webpack won't add the library to the list of dynamic dependencies in the component bundle).
+- When dynamically loading components (with no modules), any dependency initialization (e.g. NGRX feature initialization) needs to be included in the module where the component is declared.
+For the messages client this is done in the host app module as well as the messages client app module and messages feature module.
+This is achieved by for NGRX by importing the shared (singleton) library which performs this initialization.